Skip to Main Content

 Placing Personal Materials on Reserve

-• Your personal or departmental books may be placed on reserve, but we cannot assume responsibility for loss or damage.
+• Personal or departmental books may be placed on reserve, but we cannot assume responsibility for loss or damage.
 For circulation purposes, we affix a non-removable barcode sticker to the back cover.
 Please write your complete name inside the front cover of the book.

 • At the end of each term, personal items that have been placed on reserve must be picked up.
 If the items have not been picked up by the start of the next term, they will be discarded or added to the library's collection, as the library does not have storage facilities for personal books and copies.